ray33ee/project_oak/readme.md

 Since most modified functions can take either an absolute path or a temporary path, we expose helper functions `pathtype.absolute` and `pathtype.temp` that take a path as an argument.

+We also have the function `pathtype.special` which takes a special windows directory (like %appdata%) and appends a path onto it

 ### Deleted functions

 Some functions do not conform or are made redundant when used with Oak.
 These include